Khajuraho Temples in Central India

-Travelers seeking luxury stay should chose the hotels and restaurants named in the list.
+Travellers seeking luxury stay should chose the hotels and restaurants named in the list.
 Semi luxury and budget properties abound and offer fair price.

 Options: Panna National Park is nearby to the temple town.
-Hence those staying there for tiger safaris can visit the temples by traveling a short distance.
+Hence those staying there for tiger safaris can visit the temples by travelling a short distance.
 This way they will be able to enjoy tiger safaris as well as visit the World famous monuments.

 You can travel to many places from here on as per your plan.
 In India, MP tourism destinations are increasingly becoming popular.
-There are large number of tour operators who can customize and arrange your trip.
+There are large number of tour operators who can customise and arrange your trip.

 Dance Festival at Khajuraho

 Khajuraho Dance Festival takes place every year in spring.
 The shows are based on Indian classical dances enacted by star performers from all over India and the World.
 The colourful presentation is dazzling bonanza of the finest art form.

 The festival is attended by the connoisseurs of Indian performing arts, critics, rich and celebrities and regular tourists who flock here in thousands.
 The Event is managed by MPTDC which is a State Government Enterprise.
 Many tour operators offers khajuraho tour packages which are affordable and well organised.